formiel/speech-translation/README.md

 # 1. Pre-trained models
 Pre-trained models are available for download in the links below.
+This table shows the performance on the MuST-C test set.
 To replicate the results, please follow [Section 5 Decoding](#5-decoding).

 |   |  type | side  | self  | src  | merge | epochs |  WER | BLEU | de | es | fr | it | nl | pt | ro | ru |
 |---|:---|:---|:---|:---|:---|:---|:---|---|---|---|---|---|---|---|---|---|